0345 1300 286 - contact@angermanage.co.uk

 Most commonly, individuals are advised by their legal team to attend an anger management course before their court date is due in order to show the judge that they have taken their behaviour seriously and are pro-active.
 This often works in favour of their defence.

 Once a court or judge has requested for a course to be taken, they are mandatory.
-Compliance with this requirement is often monitored – sometimes requiring a court report of the individual – and completion is usually a condition for satisfying legal obligations, avoiding jail time, or regaining certain rights.
+Compliance with this requirement is often monitored – sometimes requiring a court report of the level of understanding from a course – and completion is usually a condition for satisfying legal obligations, avoiding jail time, or regaining certain rights.

 Failure to attend or complete a mandated course can result in further legal consequences, including additional fines, extended probation periods, criminal charges, possible incarceration and only supervised access to children.